Skip to main content

 One meaningful project: either community or environmental and the adventure challenge.
 This option may be suitable for those with moderately limited time but wants to experience the full benefits of a 19-day trek.

-The 5-week Expedition include one meaningful project – either community or environment project (around 19 days) and then a shorter adventure challenge phase (around 5-7 days).
+The 5-week Expedition includes one meaningful project – either community or environment project (around 19 days) and then a shorter adventure challenge phase (between 5-9 days).

-A key difference to the 7 week is that you only experience the adventure challenge phase for 5-7 days.
+• How’s it different to the 7-week option? – you only experience the adventure challenge phase for 5-9 days.

 Best Expedition length for different age groups